 We will only use your personal data when the law allows us to.
 Most commonly, we will use your personal data in the following circumstances:

-Generally we do not rely on consent as a legal basis for processing your personal data other than to send marketing communications to you via email or text message.
+Generally we do not rely on consent as a legal basis for processing your personal data other than to send marketing communications to you via email, SMS message or by telephon.
 You have the right to withdraw consent to marketing at any time by contacting us using the details above.

 We have set out below, in a table format, a description of all the ways we plan to use your personal data, and which of the legal bases we rely on to do so.
 We have also identified what our legitimate interests are where appropriate.